-Accountability issues for KIMS, PD and Trainees
+Accountability issues for KIMSHEALTH, PD and Trainees

-Trainees in specialty training are pursuing training programs under the management of the PD and are also employees in KIMS.
+Trainees in specialty training are pursuing training programmes under the management of the PD and are also employees in KIMSHEALTH.
 In fulfilling both of these roles, they incur certain rights and responsibilities.

-While the PD is responsible for managing the delivery of training to postgraduate trainees, this is always in the context of trainees being the employees of KIMS.
-As a result, trainees have an employment relationship with KIMS and are subject to KIMS policies and procedures.
+While the PD is responsible for managing the delivery of training to postgraduate trainees, this is always in the context of trainees being the employees of KIMSHEALTH.
+As a result, trainees have an employment relationship with KIMSHEALTH and are subject to our policies and procedures.

-It is important therefore that KIMS is fully aware of the performance and progress of all doctors, including trainees in their employment.
+It is important therefore that KIMSHEALTH is fully aware of the performance and progress of all doctors, including trainees in their employment.
 In addition, there must be a systematic approach to dealing with poorly performing trainees.
-In this context, the relationship between KIMS and the PD must be clearly defined.
+In this context, the relationship between KIMSHEALTH and the PD must be clearly defined.

-The PD is responsible for the trainee's training and education while in recognized training posts and programs.
-The PD does not employ postgraduate trainees but commissions training from KIMS, normally through an educational contract with the unit providing postgraduate education.
+The PD is responsible for the trainee's training and education while in recognized training posts and programmes.
+The PD does not employ postgraduate trainees but commissions training from KIMSHEALTH, normally through an educational contract with the unit providing postgraduate education.